Choosing the Best Open Source Integration Framework

 At Preset, I'm focused on better understanding how healthy communities grow around popular open-source projects as they evolve.
 To reach a better quantitative understanding of these communities, I first need to regularly ingest data from many different sources into a platform I'm building.
 Writing custom scripts that extract data out of SaaS tools through API integration from scratch is often a huge pitfall.
-While it may seem easy to write a small python script to simply get the information you need, things get challenging as your need and APIs evolve, and doing efficient incremental loads can be tricky.
+While it may seem easy to write a small python script to simply get the information you need, things get challenging as your needs and APIs evolve, and doing efficient incremental loads can be tricky.

-Rather than write extract, load, and transform (ELT) scripts for each data source, I wanted to see if any open-source projects out there could make this task easier.
-Coincidentally, a number of folks have reached out to me from the Superset community looking for help understanding the differences between two up-and-coming open-source data integration tools we have written about in the past (here and here), both of which i'm very excited about: Airbyte and Meltano.
+Rather than write extract, load, and transform (ELT) scripts for each data source, I wanted to see if any open-source projects out there could make this digital transformation task easier.
+Coincidentally, a number of folks have reached out to me from the Superset community looking for help understanding the differences between two up-and-coming open-source integration tools we have written about in the past (here and here), both of which I'm very excited about: Airbyte and Meltano.
 I configured, tested, and compared both of these tools for use in my data ingestion project, and I have some thoughts.

 - Extract and load: Get data from a combination of APIs and data files into a staging environment, incrementally where possible.